harmansethi92/Terraflow_AWS/README.md

 # Terraform_AWS
-Launching an EC2 instance with Terraflow
+Launching an EC2 instance with Terraform